paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

     (ii) whether the plans and budget reviewed under paragraph (1) will enable the Administrator to meet—

-      (I) the requirements to produce war reserve plutonium pits under section 4219(a) of such Act ([50 U.S.C.
+      (I) the requirements to produce war reserve plutonium pits under section 4219(a) 11 See References in Text note below. of such Act ([50 U.S.C.
 2538a(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2538a/a&num=0&edition=prelim)); and

       (II) any other requirements under Federal law.

-  (C) If the evaluation under subparagraph (B)(ii) determines that the plans and budget reviewed under paragraph (1) will not enable the Administrator to meet the requirements to produce war reserve plutonium pits under section 4219(a) of the Atomic Energy Defense Act ([50 U.S.C.
-2538a(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2538a/a&num=0&edition=prelim))—
+  (C) If the evaluation under subparagraph (B)(ii) determines that the plans and budget reviewed under paragraph (1) will not enable the Administrator to meet the requirements to produce war reserve plutonium pits under section 6218 22 So in original.
+Probably should be “6128”.—

     (i) an explanation for why the plans and budget will not enable the Administrator to meet such requirements; and